frozeinferno/group20/README.md

     - Twitter feed asociated to the specific event hashtag
     - Google Maps API to give the event a location
     - Optional Twitch stream of event once it has started
+    - Search API for users find relevant events

+- Streaming
+    - Live guest numbers are streammed to the clients

+### Business
+- Increase of event capacity through payment
+- Promote event to the top of the page through payment

+### Stretch Features
+- External API's
+    - Translation API to provide events in users local language

 - Offline
     - Allow users to create and save "draft" events to then be "published" when an internet connection is established

-- Streaming
-    - Live guest numbers are streammed to the clients